 We know that your first-year experience is an important time of transition, and we are here to help you achieve your goals.
 In addition to the full-time staff in the Residence Office, Residence Assistants, Residence Sophs and King’s Academic Peer Mentors are all here to offer peer support.

 Double rooms are the standard accommodation for first-year students.
-If you have special considerations, you may submit a Single Room Request Form, which you can download from the Online Residence Application website.
+If you have special considerations, you may request a single occupancy room on the Online Residence Application website.